grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     | 73716eb2-791d-4f03-a9d5-aeb49acc89ce | compute2   | None          | power off   | manageable         | False       |
     +--------------------------------------+------------+---------------+-------------+--------------------+-------------+
     ```

+5. Also confirm that the MAC addresses are correct for each node.
+This is the MAC of the provisioning network.

+    __NOTE:__ The physical_network must be `ctlplane` and not the name of the interface found in ifconfig

     ```
     (undercloud) [stack@osp16-undercloud var]$ openstack baremetal port list +--------------------------------------+-------------------+